-RQ{1.1}: In a weak internal control environment, when the manager signals low-quality information disclosure, does the shareholder's average profit increase by choosing a high expected return compared to choosing a low expected return?
+$RQ{1.1}$: When the manager signals low-quality information disclosure in a weak internal control environment, does the shareholder's average profit increase by choosing a high expected return compared to a low expected return?

-RQ{1.2}: If the shareholder's optimal strategy is to demand a high expected return and weak internal controls are present, does the manager's average benefit increase when sending a signal of low-quality information disclosure rather than high-quality information disclosure?
+$RQ{1.2}$: If the shareholder's optimal strategy is to demand a high expected return and weak internal controls are present, does the manager's average benefit increase when sending a signal of low-quality information disclosure rather than high-quality information disclosure?

-RQ2-1: In a strong internal control environment, when the manager signals high-quality information disclosure, does the shareholder's average profit increase by choosing a low expected return compared to choosing a high expected return?
+$RQ{2.1}$: When the manager signals high-quality information disclosure in a strong internal control environment, does the shareholder's average profit increase by choosing a low expected return compared to a high expected return?

-RQ{2•2}: If the shareholder's optimal strategy is to demand a low expected return and strong internal controls are present, does the manager's average benefit increase when sending a signal of high-quality information disclosure rather than low-quality information disclosure?
+$RQ{2.2}$: If the shareholder's optimal strategy is to demand a low expected return and strong internal controls are present, does the manager's average benefit increase when sending a signal of high-quality information disclosure rather than low-quality information disclosure?

-RQ3.1: In a weak internal control environment, when the manager signals low-quality information disclosure, does the shareholder's average profit increase by receiving high-quality audit services compared to low-quality audit services?
+$RQ{3.1}$: When the manager signals low-quality information disclosure in a weak internal control environment, does the shareholder's average profit increase by receiving high-quality audit services compared to low-quality audit services?

-RQ3.2: If the shareholder's optimal strategy is to demand high-quality audit services and weak internal controls are present, does the manager's average benefit increase when sending a signal of low-quality information disclosure rather than high-quality information disclosure?
+$RQ{3.2}$: If the shareholder's optimal strategy is to demand high-quality audit services and weak internal controls are present, does the manager's average benefit increase when sending a signal of low-quality information disclosure rather than high-quality information disclosure?

-RQ4.1: In a strong internal control environment, when the manager signals high-quality information disclosure, does the shareholder's average profit increase by receiving low-quality audit services compared to high-quality audit services?
+$RQ{4.1}$: When the manager signals high-quality information disclosure in a strong internal control environment, does the shareholder's average profit increase by receiving low-quality audit services compared to high-quality audit services?

-RQ4.2: If the shareholder's optimal strategy is to seek low-quality audit services and strong internal controls are present, does the manager's average benefit increase when sending a signal of high-quality information disclosure rather than low-quality information disclosure?
+$RQ{4.2}$: If the shareholder's optimal strategy is to seek low-quality audit services and strong internal controls are present, does the manager's average benefit increase when sending a signal of highquality information disclosure rather than low-quality information disclosure?